mjirik/data2tex/README.md

 # data2tex
-Latex support for trasport data from python script to LaTeX
+Latex support for pushing data from python script to LaTeX.

 In your python use `save` function.